Skip to main content

 Above all, the Montaner laboratory makes its research accountable to our study participants and other stakeholders through community advisory board (CAB) review and community representation on Data Safety Monitoring Boards for clinical trials when active.
 In addition, we provide community-focused research presentations at Philadelphia’s AIDS Education Month, the annual Lax Lecture, and other community events, so that community members and other interested individuals are informed about the outcomes of patient-supported research.

 The Jonathan Lax Lecture honors the memory of Jonathan Lax, a businessman, inventor, teacher, and one of the best-known AIDS activists in Philadelphia’s community-based clinical research network, where he volunteered with many groups to try and speed the drug approval process.
 He left funds to start a clinic — today called the Jonathan Lax Center — that is now the largest provider of AIDS care in Philadelphia, independent of a patient’s ability to pay.
-The Lax Lecture is a public lecture held in June of each year at The Wistar Institute, where leading international HIV scientists interact with local researchers, clinicians, and patient advocates.
+The Lax Lecture is a public lecture held each year at The Wistar Institute, where leading international HIV scientists interact with local researchers, clinicians, and patient advocates.
 Previous speakers include Gates Foundation HIV Frontiers and Biotechnology Accelerator head Mike McCune, Partners in Health founder and Harvard professor Paul Farmer, Project Inform founder Martin Delaney, and 2008 Nobel Laureate Françoise Barré-Sinoussi.
 In 2021, the Lax Lecture celebrated its 25th year by honoring Anthony Fauci for his dedication to serving people living with HIV – the first person to receive this honor twice.
+The 2024 honoree is Nobel Laureate in Physiology or Medicine, Dr. Drew Weissman.

 Global Health & Partnerships